Individual Income Tax

 - Your spouse died during the tax year and you did not remarry during the tax year.

-A marriage means only a legal union between a man and a woman as husband and wife.
+A marriage means a legal union between two persons as a married couple.

 A married couple may file a joint return even if only one had income or if they did not live together all year.
 However, both spouses must sign the return, and both are responsible for any tax due on the joint return.
 This means that if one spouse does not pay the tax due, the other may have to.

 A joint return cannot be filed if you and your spouse have different tax years.